 now that we have the Holy Spirit, we can develop a relationship with Him

 through the word of God and prayer.
-However, prior to the Holy Spirit we loved
+Prior to the new covenant we loved

-killing one anther; we loved God by not coveting our neighbor’s
+killing our fellow man; we loved God by not coveting our neighbor’s

-something in order to love God and our neighbor, but what can you do to
+something to our neighbor in order to love God, but what can we do to directly

-with the indirectness of the law and enables us to directly love God, which
+with the indirectness of the law and enables us to love God directly, and

-equips us to love our neighbor with gifts that we receive directly from the
+equips us to love our neighbor with fruits that we directly receive from the

 Holy Spirit.
 How much better is the new covenant than the old?
 There is no